FAQ.

 8

-The Vintage Aviation Echo will be available via a new online shop, and through a limited number of stockists to be announced at a later date.
-We are testing the market with a new, independently-launched product and are therefore adopting a cautious commercial approach to ensure the magazine's longevity.
+The Vintage Aviation Echo is available via our new online shop, and through a limited number of stockists.
+We also have a regular trader presence at the Shuttleworth Collection's airshows at Old Warden, and at Duxford, where we have been found selling with the Friends of The Fighter Collection at Hangar 2.
+We are testing the market with a new, independently-launched product and are therefore adopting a cautious commercial approach to ensure our longevity.

 9